GloriaPG/glow-BO/README.md

 # glow-BO
-This it's backoofice for anywhere app , made in Grails.
+This it's backoffice for anywhere app , made in Grails.
 So, it's all.